ReturnedTrue/NebulaFramework/README.md

 On the server: ServerScriptService, ServerStorage or ReplicatedStorage. <br />
 On the client: StarterPlayerScripts, ReplicatedFirst or ReplicatedStorage. <br />

-If a table is returned, it will inject the following properties into it:
+-- Table injected properties --

 Both contexts:

-LoadModule - a static method to load any module into Nebula, pass the ModuleScript and which table to add it to (ie. self.Server) <br />
+`LoadModule` - a static method to load any module into Nebula, pass the ModuleScript and which table to add it to (ie. self.Server) <br />
-Services - a table of all the Roblox services, ie. Services.Players <br />
+`Services` - a table of all the Roblox services, ie. Services.Players <br />
-Replicated - contains all the required modules from ReplicatedStorage/Nebula <br />
+`Replicated` - contains all the required modules from ReplicatedStorage/Nebula <br />

 Server:

-Server - contains all the required modules from ServerScriptService/Nebula <br />
+`Server` - contains all the required modules from ServerScriptService/Nebula <br />
-Storage - contains all the required modules from ServerStorage/Nebula <br />
+`Storage` - contains all the required modules from ServerStorage/Nebula <br />

 Client:

-Client - contains all the required modules from StarterPlayerScripts/Nebula <br />
+`Client` - contains all the required modules from StarterPlayerScripts/Nebula <br />
-ClientStorage - contains all the required modules from ReplicatedFirst/Nebula <br />
+`ClientStorage` - contains all the required modules from ReplicatedFirst/Nebula <br />

 Then, the table's optional Load method will be called.
 Once all Load methods are called on, the optional Start method will be called.
 This is the best place to use other modules.
 Afterwards, the table's optional Update method will be called on either Heartbeat (server) or RenderStepped (client).